JR RESIDENCIES FOR THE YIDDISHLAND PAVILION AT THE 61ST VENICE BIENNALE

 How to apply

-• A brief description of your project or research focus [max 500 words]
+• A brief description of your project or research focus (maximum 500 words);

-Applicants will be notified about the result of their application by Friday 13 March.
+Applicants will be notified of the outcome of their application by Friday 13 March.